The Ocean Literacy Project: action for the blue economy

 Why Ocean literacy?

-The Ocean shapes our climate, health, economies, and food systems, yet public understanding of its role remains low.
-This knowledge gap limits action and undermines resilience.
-By making Ocean literacy accessible, empowering, and locally meaningful, we contribute to: climate resilience and just transition, nature-connected mental health, place-based education and environmental justice, peace-building through shared ecological awareness and action.
+The ocean shapes our climate, health, economies, and food systems, yet public understanding of its role remains low.
+This knowledge gap limits meaningful action and weakens our collective resilience.

 Let’s explore how we can work together